ChurchSuite/churchsuite-api/modules/smallgroups.md

 ## Add or replace members associated to a group

-* `POST /v1/smallgroups/group/1/members` will add new members to a group
+* `POST /v1/smallgroups/group/1/members` will add new members to a group.
+Setting "send_confirmation" to true will send out confirmation emails to all new members.

 ```json
 {